St. Peter's College, Oxford University

 St. Peter’s offers three programs:

 *St. Peter's College charges an additional £495 for participation in the four-day field excursion.
-It is a required component of the Environmental Studies and Medival Studies courses, and is optional for the English Literature course.
+It is a required component of the Environmental Studies course, and is optional for the English Literature course.
 Students who participate in the field excursion (including those who are required to participate) must pay the excursion fee to the College directly.

 Within each program, there are three to four course options that may be available to you.
 Although the topics will differ, the general structure of each program is the same.
 Programs are taught through a combination of tutorials, seminars and lectures.
 Students in each program will go on field visits ranging from a sightseeing trip of British landscapes to a Jane Austen country excursion.